Confirmation

 Confirmation, Affirmation, Reception is a church practice of what the Anglican Catechism calls “rites and sacraments.”

-This practice (rites) are deeply charged “sites” of God’s grace.
-They are sacraments because they are visible signs that confer an invisible grace, but we distinguish them from the two primary sacraments of Baptism and Eucharist.
+This practice (rite) is deeply charged “sites” of God’s grace.
+They are sacraments because they are visible signs that confirm an invisible grace, but we distinguish them from the two primary sacraments of Baptism and Eucharist.

 There are then three reasons to be confirmed.
 First, if you wish to affirm or reaffirm your commitment to Christ.
 Second, if you wish to receive empowerment from the Holy Spirit.
 And third, if you wish to be recognized within the global Anglican communion, joining more than 85 million people around the world.